tiannaf/data-analytics-portfolio/README.md

 Welcome to my Data Analytics Portfolio!

+My name is Tianna, and I am a healthcare data analyst.

-As a data analyst, I have expertise gathering, organizing, and analyzing data to support business decisions utilizing a variety of tools and technologies.
+I have expertise gathering, organizing, and analyzing data to support business decisions utilizing a variety of tools and technologies.
 I have a thorough understanding of data analytics approaches including dashboard building/design, report